UBS faces $1.5 billion day of reckoning over rate rigging

 Barclays in June admitted it improperly took its own trading positions into account when reporting interest rates used to calculate the Libor benchmark.

-Reuters' parent company Thomson Reuters Corp collects information from banks and uses it to calculate Libor rates according to specifications drawn up by the British Bankers Association (BBA). ($1 = 0.9218 Swiss francs)
+Reuters' parent company Thomson Reuters Corp (TRI.TO) collects information from banks and uses it to calculate Libor rates according to specifications drawn up by the British Bankers Association (BBA).

 BAGHDAD Iraq's oil reserves have increased to 153 billion barrels, from a previous estimate of 143 billion barrels, Oil Minister Jabal al-Luaibi said on Sunday.